On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-Recall that the choice of the set of positive roots $\Phi^{^{+}}$ determines a {\em big cell} of $G$ over $k$.
-In the next proposition we show the existence of an open subscheme $\mathfrak B_{_{\Phi}}$ of $\gG$ obtained in \eqref{Artin-Weil-Kawamata}.
-This open subscheme is analogous to the {\sl big cell in a split reductive group scheme} \cite[4.1, Expose XXII]{sga3}.
-Following \cite{bruhattits}, we will call this open subscheme a {\em ``gross cell"} of $\gG$.
-The {\sl gross cell} in particular provides a neighbourhood of the identity section of the group scheme $\gG$. \begin{prop} We work in the setting of \eqref{Artin-Weil-Kawamata} and make the choice of transition function for the gluing to be the $\normalfont{\text{id}_{_G} \in \text{Aut}(G)}$.
-Let $\Phi^{^{+}}$ be a system of positive roots in $\Phi$.
-Then there exists unipotent subgroup schemes $\mathfrak U^{^{{\pm}}}$ and a toral subgroup scheme $\mathcal T$ of $\gG$ and a {\sl gross cell} $\mathfrak B_{_{\Phi^{^+}}}$ in $\gG$ such that the morphism induced by multiplication:
+In the next proposition, we show the existence of an open subscheme $\mathfrak B_{{\Phi}}$ of $\gG$ obtained in Theorem~\ref{Artin-Weil-Kawamata}.
+This open subscheme is analogous to the {\sl big cell in a split reductive group scheme}; see \cite[Expos\'e XXII, Section~4.1]{sga3}.
+Following \cite{bruhattits}, we will call this open subscheme a {\em ``big cell''} of $\gG$.
+The {\sl big cell} in particular provides a neighbourhood of the identity section of the group scheme $\gG$.